-There are a couple of sources you can consult for more detailed information: this post from Avinash Kaushik about the measurement model, a Google Analytics YouTube tutorial about creating a measurement plan and these two posts with practical examples of measurement plans: one about Black Friday and one about a charity website.
+There are a couple of sources you can consult for more detailed information: this post from Avinash Kaushik about the measurement model, a Google Analytics YouTube tutorial about creating a measurement plan and this post about a charity website with a practical example of a measurement plan.

 Once you’ve clarified the above, you need to have an implementation plan so that everything you want to track, is implemented.
 You might need to ask a developer for certain things.
 But please keep in mind, measuring something is way, way better than measuring nothing.
 So if you find this a bit scary, don’t set the bar too high for yourself and measure the things that are easy for you to do.

 2. Check your eCommerce tracking

 If you own an online shop, you want to gather eCommerce data.
 Check if you have information about your eCommerce Conversion Rate, the shopping behavior, product performance and revenue.

 If you do not see this kind of data in Google Analytics and you sell product online, you might need to implement eCommerce tracking.
 For more information, read this guide about enhanced eCommerce tracking.
 Knowing what the shopping behavior, checkout behavior and so on is before Black Friday, gives you the opportunity to compare this data with the data you’re collecting during Black Friday.
 And that gives you insight into whether or not the behavior during your Black Friday campaign was different or not and in what ways it was different.